devicefactory/df1-manual/howto_node.md

 ## Specific to DF1!

-The best option is to use [node-device-factory1](https://github.com/sandeepmistry/node-device-factory1/blob/master/test.js) library if you are using DF1 with node.js.
+The best option is to use [node-device-factory1](https://github.com/sandeepmistry/node-device-factory1) library if you are using DF1 with node.js.
-Why didn't start with this library in this tutorial?
-That's because you can `node-device-factory1` depends on 2 underlying libraries which serves as the foundation.
-Knowing the other libraries will allow the user to interact with other BLE devices effectively.
+Why didn't I just start with this library in this tutorial?
+That's because `node-device-factory1` depends on two important underlying libraries which serve as the foundation.
+Knowing the other libraries will allow the users to go beyond just interacting with DF1 device.
+It will allow them to build things with any other BLE device on the market with published BLE specs.

 ```
 npm install node-device-factory1